 - Council For Professional Recognition offers the Childhood Development Associate credential.
 To be eligible, you must take the required courses, have work experience in the field of ECE, take a written exam, and pass a work observation.
 The CDA is valid for three years and must be renewed.

 - National Early Childhood Program Accreditation is specifically for early childhood educators is the Certified Childcare Professional (CCP).
 This is a nationally recognized certification but is acknowledged in a few states as an approved Director or Teacher credential.
 To be suitable for this certification, you must be 18, have a high school diploma, have related work experience, take early childhood education classes, and pass the exam.
 This certification needs to be renewed every two years.

 Important side note: Teachers must maintain a CPR and life-saving certification.
 There are also required memberships depending on if you’re working in public or private schools.
 And, there are professional development programs that must be attended to keep your licensing active.
 Those programs are usually scheduled by the school you’ll be working at.

-The job outlook for teachers varies by state making the average around 10 percent.
+The Bureau of Labor Statistics reports that the demand for early childhood educators is expected to increase 18 percent by 2030, which is much faster than the national average.
 Because the population is expected to remain consistent, the number of preschool-aged kids will stay around average or a slight increase.
 Early Childhood Educators who hold higher levels of degrees will have better job prospects than those who hold a certificate only.
 Also, the more experience working with children, the better.